Remove rope twists with an ATC

 Here's a simple and fast way to decluster your spaghetti pile.

-• Clip a carabiner and a tube style belay device (here the DMM Pivot, my fave) to a bolt, some rock pro, tree branch, whatever, about head high.
+Clip a carabiner and a tube style belay device (here the DMM Pivot, my fave) to a bolt, some rock pro, tree branch, whatever, about head high.

-• Flake the rope onto the ground.
+Flake the rope onto the ground.

-As the rope is forced through the small diameter of the belay device, the twists move to the end of the rope and should work themselves out.
+As the rope is pulled through the small diameter of the belay device, the twists move to the end of the rope and should work themselves out.
 If your rope is REALLY messed up, you might need to repeat this.

-Pigtails in your robe can be more than a minor annoyance.
-It’s especially important to remove them when you're pulling a rappel rope.
-If you don't, the strands can twist together or other weirdness, making your rope very difficult to pull, or maybe even impossible.
+If you don't, the strands can twist together or cause other weirdness, making your rope very difficult to pull, or maybe even impossible.
 Check out this description and photo from @aledallo91.

 “. . . a crunch created during the recovery of a rope on a broken descent on two anchors that forced me to abandon it, as it was impossible to recover from the intermediate stop.
 Then I went back up to save my baby. ❤️